abugher/ansible-environment/README.md

 Reference to tasks can be a little confusing, between the shared tasks directory and per-role task directories.
-Ansible has an interesting search order for inclusions, and I found that if a per-role task file has the same name as a shared task file, it's possible for ansilbe to misinterpret the relative path, find the wrong one, and even get stuck in a loop if the per-role task calls the shared task.
+Ansible has an interesting search order for inclusions, and I found that if a per-role task file has the same name as a shared task file, it's possible for ansible to misinterpret the relative path, find the wrong one, and even get stuck in a loop if the per-role task calls the shared task.
 For now, avoid using the same name between shared and per-role task files.
 This could use a more systematic solution, though.